You are here : Control System Design - Index | Book Contents | Appendix D | Section D.1 D. Properties of Continuous-Time Riccati Equations

 Thus, (D.1.2) can be expressed in the equivalent form:

-If we partition in a form consistent with the matrix Equation (D.1.13), we have that
+in a form consistent with the matrix Equation (D.1.13), we have that

 The solution to the CTDRE is then given by the following lemma.